Martin Luther King Jr.: The Man and The Myth

 Burton has been recognized his entire career as a master of storytelling and audience engagement, and recently gained even more accolades to show for it.
 Burton is leading a Masterclass on The Art of Storytelling, which has been profiled in Variety, Parade, and more.
 Pulling from his time on The Reading Rainbow, Star Trek, and more, he shares how to become a great storyteller, while weaving in stories from his days on these iconic shows.
 He also discusses how storytelling has been a part of humanity for all of history, and why great storytelling connects us all together.

 LeVar Burton launched his acting career while still a student at the University of Southern California.
 Cast in the groundbreaking role of Kunta Kinte in the landmark television series Roots, at 19 he found himself on the cover of Time magazine.
 A seemingly impossible act to follow, Burton managed to do so in dramatic fashion, achieving further global acclaim as Chief Engineer Geordi La Forge in the iconic Star Trek: The Next Generation television series and feature films.
 But it has been his role as host and executive producer of the beloved PBS children’s series Reading Rainbow that he is most proud of.
 Airing from 1983 to 2009, it was not only one of the longest-running children’s television shows in history, but also one of the most acclaimed, earning over 200 awards including multiple Emmys and a Peabody.
+He is also the host and executive producer of the television game show Trivial Pursuit.

 Always committed to improving children’s education through innovative uses of storytelling, in 2012 Burton launched RRKidz, a digital educational publishing company, co-founded with business partner Mark Wolfe.
 Together they hold the global rights to the Reading Rainbow brand through a partnership with series creator, WNED/Buffalo.
 Reading Rainbow was reimagined to combine today’s forms of media and technology with the goal of inspiring a new generation of children to love reading.
 The all-new Reading Rainbow is a digital reading service filled with over 500 children’s fiction and non-fiction books, newly produced video field trips and new content added every week.
 With over 16 million books and videos enjoyed since launch, Reading Rainbow is the number one educational app on iTunes and recipient of numerous awards.